GDPR Awareness

 How many principles are there in the GDPR?

 There are seven key principles to GDPR.
-These include; Lawfulness, fairness and transparaency; Purpose limitation; Data minimisation; Accuracy; Storage limitation; Integrity and confidentiality (security); Accountability.
+These include; Lawfulness, fairness and transparency; Purpose limitation; Data minimisation; Accuracy; Storage limitation; Integrity and confidentiality (security); Accountability.

 Who enforces the GDPR in the United Kingdom?